LoreBerli/cyk/README.md

 Where *S,A,B* are Variables and *a,b* are Terminals.
 It mush have a starting symbol 'S'.
-Supports only single char terminals
+Supports single char terminals only.
 ## Extra ##
 * tester.sh reads every newline in the file *strings* and feeds it to the algorithm with the *-t* flag.